-That insight led me to the start of my venture capital career at Insight Partners in New York.
-There, I learned how history reflects tech and investing: major changes require a confluence of factors, timing influences the adoption of new technology, and breakthrough business models often have to break down systemic barriers to progress.
+That insight led her to the start of her venture capital career at Insight Partners in New York.
+There, Juliet learned how history reflects tech and investing: major changes require a confluence of factors, timing influences the adoption of new technology, and breakthrough business models often have to break down systemic barriers to progress.

-After partnering with innovative management teams in healthcare and edtech, I moved to London to join Mosaic Ventures and support earlier-stage entrepreneurs in Europe’s hypergrowth start-up ecosystem.
-Experiencing the full range of investment activities – sourcing, exits, M&A, board work – deepened my commitment to the industry.
-I joined General Catalyst because it is a mission-driven firm that deeply values diversity of thought and opinion.
+After partnering with innovative management teams in software and healthcare, Juliet moved to London to join Mosaic Ventures and support earlier-stage entrepreneurs in Europe’s hypergrowth start-up ecosystem.
+Experiencing the full range of investment activities – sourcing, exits, M&A, board work – deepened her commitment to the industry.
+She joined General Catalyst because it is a mission-driven firm that deeply values diversity of thought and opinion.

-My focus areas include enterprise software and healthcare.
-I spend much of my time thinking about how work is changing for Enterprises and SMBs.
-As distributed work becomes commonplace, businesses need infrastructure that empowers any team member, no matter where they are, to do their work effectively in real time.
+Juliet’s focus areas include enterprise software and healthcare.
+She spends much of my time thinking about how work is changing for Enterprises and SMBs.
+As distributed work becomes commonplace, businesses need infrastructure that empowers any team member to do their work effectively in real time.
 This means better real-time data management, better testing, better incident management, and workflows that scale.
 Equally important are collaborative layers to keep teams coordinated - what we call the Stakeholder Aligned Enterprise.
-Separately, I have dug my heels into deep learning applications, working with founders applying cutting edge algorithms to previously unsolved problems.
-With great compute comes great responsibility.
+Separately, she works with founders exploring applied deep learning.

-Away from work, I relax with historical fiction, musical theater, weight lifting, and making risotto for friends and family.
-Through an organization called Diversity VC, I’m working to make the venture industry more accessible so that we can drive wealth creation in communities with limited connections to today’s venture ecosystem.
+Away from work, Juliet relaxes with historical fiction, musical theater, and making risotto for friends and family.
+Through an organization called Diversity VC, she’s working to make the venture industry more accessible and to drive wealth creation in communities with limited connections to today’s venture ecosystem.